Exploring stories of hope

 ‘I think us as Indigenous peoples, you know, the days are gone when people actually believe that we can’t do things, we are very capable.’
 (Rigney, 2019)

-Storytelling is central to First Nations communities.
+Storytelling is central to Aboriginal and Torres Strait Islander communities.
 It is a way to share history and culture; the hurts in the community and also the hopes.

-Listening to the stories of First Nations peoples can help practitioners to understand these historical hurts, in order to provide better practice and service responses.
+Listening to the stories of Aboriginal and Torres Strait Islander peoples can help practitioners to understand these historical hurts, in order to provide better practice and service responses.
 Further, it gives depth and meaning to concepts such as self-determination and intergenerational trauma.

 The following provides a guided reflection on excerpts and comments from interviews with Ngarrindjeri Elder, Uncle Clyde Rigney Senior (2019) and Ngarrindjeri Community member, Darryl Bingapore (2019).
 Their stories follow two Aboriginal people, their families and their communities as they seek to understand the experiences of those who were colonised and stolen.